dcf21/pi-gazing/README.md

 long-exposure still photos each night, and they're also motion sensitive, taking video clips of anything that moves.

-You can use Meteor Pi images to watch how the constellations circle overhead as the night progresses, or how they change with the seasons.
+You can use Pi Gazing images to watch how the constellations circle overhead as the night progresses, or how they change with the seasons.
 You can see the changing phases of the Moon, or watch the planets move across the sky.